WojciechMula/ternary-logic/README.rst

 __ https://software.intel.com/sites/landingpage/IntrinsicsGuide/#

-This repository contains a kind of library which allows a programmer to use ternary functions in SSE, XOP__ and AVX2 in similar manner, by choosing the function by its number.
+This repository contains a kind of library which allows a programmer to use ternary functions in SSE, XOP__, AVX2 and x86 in similar manner, by choosing the function by its number.

 __ https://en.wikipedia.org/wiki/XOP_instruction_set